INTERFUEL Working Group

 Today, INTERFUEL remains committed to ensuring that Federal fleets comply with amended CAAA and EPAct laws and regulations.
 In addition, members are involved with issues affecting Federal fleet policy, funding, and vehicle operations.
 Members consist of more than 200 Federal employees and direct support contractors involved in alternative fuels, alternative-fuel vehicles, low-emission vehicles, and mandated fuel use reductions applicable to Federal fleets.

 Specific INTERFUEL working groups are created from time to time to draft Federal fleet guidance documents or joint policies for review by the full membership.

 INTERFUEL meetings occur on the second Wednesday of every month in Washington, D.C.
-For additional information about the INTERFUEL working group, contact Daniel Gore at the U.S. Department of Energy.
+For additional information about the INTERFUEL working group, contact Tom Homan at the U.S. Department of Energy.